dan2097/opsin/README.txt

 Steroids
 Nucleic acids
 Bridged rings
-Fused ring systems built from more than one fusion or that involve non 6-membered rings AND are not in a chain Some conjunctive operations e.g. cyclohexaneethanol Some functional replacement nomenclature
+Fused ring systems involving non 6-membered rings which are not in a "chain" cannot be numbered e.g. indeno[2,1-c]pyridine can be numbered, benzo[cd]indole cannot
-The following functional classes: Hydrazides, lactones, lactams, acetals, hemiacetals, ketals and semicarbazones
+Some conjunctive operations e.g. cyclohexaneethanol The following functional classes: Hydrazides, lactones, sultams, lactams, sultims, lactims, acetals, hemiacetals and ketals

 ##################################################